The #1 Image Optimization Plugin for WordPress

 - ഡിഫൻഡർ – സെക്യൂരിറ്റി, മോണിറ്ററിംഗ്, ആൻഡ് ഹോക് പ്രൊട്ടക്ഷൻ

 - ഹസൽ – പോപ്പ്-അപ്പുകൾ, സ്ലൈഡ്-ഇന്നുകൾ, ഇമെയിൽ ഓപ്ഷനുകൾ

 - Beehive – Customizable Google Analytics Dashboards

-Smush can take care of all your image compression needs, for free!
+Smush can take care of all your image compression needs… all for free!

-However, if you’d like Super Smush lossy compression, fast CDN image delivery, WebP conversion, automatic resizing, the ability to optimize (or optimise) images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to Smush and make a copy of your full-sized images (to restore them at any point), you can always take the next step with WP Smush Pro.
+However, if you’d like fast CDN image delivery, WebP conversion, automatic image resizing, the ability to optimize (or optimise) images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to make a copy of your full-sized images (to restore them at any point), you can always take the next step with WP Smush Pro.
 And get even more with her whole team of WordPress optimization hero friends (security, SEO, performance, support, and maintenance automation) – trusted by thousands of agencies and freelancers offering site maintenance services.

 Smush does not interact with end users on your website.
 The only input option Smush has is to a newsletter subscription for site admins only.

 Smush uses a third-party email service (Mailchimp) to send informational emails (opt-in) to the site administrator.
 The administrator’s email address is sent to Mailchimp and a cookie is set by the service.
 Only administrator information is collected by Mailchimp.